Byte7/Rooster/README.md

-# Rooster
+# Rooster 🐓
-An alarm clock web app that can set multiple alarms to help wake heavy sleepers!!!
+An alarm clock web app that can help wake heavy sleepers!!! 😴 😴